AmanKumarWeb19/Burger_Project/README.md

 Welcome to the Burger_Project, a website built with Tailwind CSS that offers a delightful user experience, combining sleek design, active navigation, responsive layouts, and interactive features.

-...

-**Explore the Deployed Website:** [Burger_Project App](https://burger-project-app.netlify.app/)

-Feel free to explore the live version of the website!

-...

 ## Tailwind CSS Setup

 We've utilized the Tailwind CLI for a quick and easy setup.
 Refer to the [Tailwind CSS documentation](https://tailwindcss.com/docs/installation) for detailed installation instructions.